WasmEdge/WasmEdge/docs/book/en/src/dev/js/rust.md

 $ wasmedge --dir .:. target/wasm32-wasi/release/embed_js.wasm
 ```

->  Note, the `--dir .:.` on the command line is to give wasmedge permission to read the local directory in the file system.
+>  The `--dir .:.` on the command line is to give wasmedge permission to read the local directory in the file system.

-Next, let's see how it works.

 ## Create a JavaScript function API